FStilwell/0_Flicker_Fusion_Threshold/README.md

  Serial.println(ledState);
  ```

 One is directly before the led state change and one directly after.
-It produces half of the square wave, so another loop cycle completes it.
+The two plot points produce half of the square wave, so another loop cycle completes it.
 These 4 plotted points correspond to the 4 points shown in Figure 4 below.
 The resulting signal that was plotted is shown in Figure 5.
 It should be noted that the resulting signal is trapezoidal rather than square.
 I tried a faster baud rate but this did not change the the shape.

 ![Figure 4: Square wave drawn by tutor Frank Beinersdorf](Project_media/Images/Square_wave.png)